 I planted Rose flower seeds all over the ranch that I collected from rosehips that I dehydrated.
 Additionally, I had elderberry fruit that I harvested from our trees.
 I also spread many of those out about our land.

 So in the meantime, I have been doing some cooking in our wood heating stove.
-I build a fire, burn the wood down to coals, move the coals aside, and put my cast iron stew pot in the side of the stove with the coals moved aside, and cook it.
+I build a fire, burn the wood down to coals, move the coals aside, and put my cast iron Dutch Oven in the side of the stove with the coals moved aside, and cook it.
 I have made several stews, sourdough bread, and an apple pie.
 It is fun for me to cook like this.

 Our recently bought new modern appliances, propane stove, clothes dryer and, a washing machine, in the past three years, have had very poor performances and short lives.
-Is this by design, perhaps, Hmmm?????Seems like their condition, as well as what we are about to face anyway, is causing us to step more often, away from modern conveniences.
+Is this by design, perhaps, Hmmm?Seems like their condition, as well as what we are about to face anyway, is causing us to step more often, away from modern conveniences.
 We are in a good training ground right now.

 At the end of this week, I pulled out our solar oven and read up on it.
 I’m hoping to give it a try on the next very sunny day.

 The last time I used my Presto pressure canner, it did not come up to pressure.
 I’m not much into pressure canning anyhow, not from fear of the thing, but because I feel that it removes far too many nutrients from our foods.
 Therefore, I left it alone for some months, and instead of pressure canning, I continued freezing, dehydrating, and fermenting our harvested foods.
 This coming week, I would like to can up some broth, because we have too many soup bones taking up space in our freezers.
-So, in light of it not working the last time I tried it, I replaced its sealing ring and over-pressure plug with new ones and gave it another try.
+So, in light of it not working the last time I tried it, I replaced its sealing ring and over-pressure plug with spare ones and gave it another try.
 That did the job.
 It is working, again.
 So, Lord willing, I plan to make beef bone broth next week for future soups.

 May You All Remain Safe, Blessed and Hidden in Christ Jesus,